josephnhtam/live-streaming-server-net/docs/docs/essentials/serving-hls.md

 # Serving HLS Live Streams

-LiveStreamingServerNet currently supports the transmuxing of the RTMP stream to an HLS stream via [FFmpeg](https://ffmpeg.org/).
-To use this feature, you need to have FFmpeg installed first.
+LiveStreamingServerNet supports the transmuxing of the RTMP stream to an HLS stream via the built-in HLS transmuxer without the need for [FFmpeg](https://ffmpeg.org/).

 ## Setting Up Your Live Streaming Server